What is a definition of done?

 A Definition of Done is a clear and concise list of requirements that software must adhere to for the team to call it complete.
-While the DoD usually applies to all items in the backlog, Acceptance Criteria are applicable to a specific user story.
-In order complete the story, both the DoD and acceptance criteria must be met.
+While the DoD usually applies to all items in the backlog, acceptance criteria are applicable to a specific user story.
+In order to complete the story, both the DoD and acceptance criteria must be met.

 Definitions of done correspond to different parts of the development process: technical tasks, user stories, and bugs.
 For example, a project could have this DoD:

 - Code unit tested (technical task)

 - Documentation updated (user story)

 - Build pushed to demo server (user story)